abhinavofficial/kafka-learning/documents/kafka-streaming-ksqlDB.md

 In a stream application, we will most likely use a database as well to store the data.
 That is why, when we are working with streams, we can perceive a stream from two different perspectives.
 Firstly, stream can be perceived as a stream.
 When we are talking about streaming, we are actually processing independent events with no connection whatsoever - we store these type of events in topic that uses **delete** as a cleanup policy (delete topic).
 Secondly, stream can be perceived as a table where we persist only the latest state for some specific information.
 So, perceiving streams as tables is all about processing evolving events.
 In Kafka, we are storing these events in **compaction** topics.
 The best part of having this duality in place is that we can always transform a stream into a table and vice versa.
 In order to transform a stream into a table, we can perform various operations like ```aggregate()```, ```reduce()``` or ```count()```.
 To achieve the reverse effect, we would just need to iterate over all the events from the beginning of time and store them as independent events (```toStream()```).

 ## Stream Processors
+State is information that needs to be persisted between tasks.

-There are two categories of processors -
+There are two categories of processors based on their association with state -
 * Stateless.
 They do not require state to perform their jobs, and they can process each event independently without worrying about the previous state.
+Stateless process do work as it comes in and then forget it.
 * Stateful.
-They require a state store in order to perform their operations.
+They require a state store (like RocksDB, a persistent key-value store for high performance storage environment) in order to perform their operations.
+When state need to be managed, recovery and scaling out being more difficult.

 Kafka streams offers a large number of stateless operations.
 * Branch: We can use it to split messages into multiple branches based on some business logic.